ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A manufacturing company wants to implement predictive maintenance on its machinery equipment.
 The company will install thousands of IoT sensors that will send data to AWS in real time.
 A solutions architect is tasked with implementing a solution that will receive events in an ordered manner for each machinery asset and ensure that data is saved for further processing at a later time.
 Which solution would be MOST efficient?

-- A. Use Amazon Kinesis Data Streams for real-time events with a partition for each equipment asset.
-Use Amazon Kinesis Data Firehose to save data to Amazon S3.
+- ==A. Use Amazon Kinesis Data Streams for real-time events with a partition for each equipment asset.
+Use Amazon Kinesis Data Firehose to save data to Amazon S3.==
 - B. Use Amazon Kinesis Data Streams for real-time events with a shard for each equipment asset.
 Use Amazon Kinesis Data Firehose to save data to Amazon EBS.
 - C. Use an Amazon SQS FIFO queue for real-time events with one queue for each equipment asset.
 Trigger an AWS Lambda function for the SQS queue to save data to Amazon EFS.
 - D. Use an Amazon SQS standard queue for real-time events with one queue for each equipment asset.
 Trigger an AWS Lambda function from the SQS queue to save data to Amazon S3.